Japanese reaction to Fukushima nuclear accident: Revising the nuclear disaster response: widening evacuation zones

 On 20 October 2011, the Nuclear Safety Commission of Japan published its views on the evacuation zones around nuclear plants in case of accidents.
 Instead of the 10-kilometer evacuation-zone previously thought to be sufficient to protect inhabitants, a circle of 30 kilometer was proposed as Urgent Protective Action Planning Zones, or UPZ.
 This definition was in line with the emergency response requirements proposed by the International Atomic Energy Agency.
 This draft plan included the designation of areas within 5 kilometers of plants as precautionary action zones, where residents would immediately evacuate in the event of an accident.
 Residents within a radius of about 50 kilometers would be prepared to take immediately action to prevent internal exposure to their thyroid glands by taking iodine tablets.
 Further studies were planned with experts and municipalities.
 Implementation of this plan would mean a major review of all anti-nuclear disaster programs by local governments, and it would increase the number of municipalities involved up to around 130, about three times more than the present figure.

 Long-term effects

-Experts on the ground in Japan agree that mental health challenges are the most significant issue.
-Stress, such as that caused by relocation and uncertainty and concern about unseen toxicants, often manifests in physical ailments, such as heart disease.
-So even if radiation risks are low, people are still concerned and worried.
-Behavioral changes can follow, including poor dietary choices, lack of exercise and sleep deprivation, all of which can have long-term negative health consequences.
-People who lost their homes, villages and family members, and even just those who survived the quake, will likely continue to face mental health challenges and the physical ailments that come with stress.
-Much of the damage was really the psychological stress of not knowing and of being relocated, according to U.C.
-Berkeley adjunct professor Thomas E. McKone.
+Multiple studies about the Great East Japan Earthquake released during the early 2010s.